Abiola Makinde: Election to Nigeria's House of Representatives

 Just recently, with the support of other members of the National Assembly, he facilitated the bill for the upgrade of Adeyemi College of Education to a Federal University of Education.
 The bill was successfully approved by the President.

+Re-election to the House of Representatives

+Makinde polled over 68% of the total votes cast in the February 25, 2023, election to win his re-election to the green chamber of the National Assembly.

+Makinde of the All Progressive Congress polled 38,491 to defeat Dr. Felix Kehinde of the PDP with 15,302 and Mr. Akinbuli Gbenga of the SDP with 2184 votes.